 - Locate the Download & Install tab and click on it.
 It’ll jump to the downloads part, where all the versions are located.

 - Choose the version of MultiMC according to your operating system and download the file.

-Once you’re done with the mentioned steps, simply install the setup and you’re good to go.
+Once you’re done with the steps mentioned, simply install the setup, and you’re ready.
 You can download multiple versions of Minecraft here without needing to uninstall the rest.
 Luckily, the latest versions of MultiMC feature Microsoft account integrations.
-Therefore, it’s also considered a good place to test your Minecraft machinery.
+Therefore, it’s also a good place to test your Minecraft machinery.

 How To Play Minecraft Offline?

-The official Minecraft Launcher from Microsoft does not feature any form of offline play.
-However, that does not mean that same is applicable to Minecraft.
-You can, in fact, use the MultiMC launcher to play any version of Minecraft offline.
+The official Minecraft Launcher from Microsoft does not feature offline play.
+However, that does not mean that the same applies to Minecraft.
+You can use the MultiMC launcher to play any version of Minecraft offline.

-However, for those looking for a different solution, there’s a way of running Minecraft Offline on the official launcher.
+However, there’s a way of running Minecraft Offline on the official launcher for those looking for a different solution.
 The trick is to uninstall it as cleanly as possible.
 After that, follow the steps mentioned below: